H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

 5. None of the restarts can be used to changing starting hero or starting bonus.

-## 6. End of the Match and Party
+## 6. End of the Match and Game

-1. After Party conclusion, loser types "gg" on Heroes III in-game chat (and if Party is played in ranking mode, they admits defeat), it is tantamount with admiting defeat and it is prove when writing Party report.
-Decision to surrendering Party cannot be appealed.
+1. After Game conclusion, loser types "gg" on Heroes III in-game chat (and if Game is played in ranking mode, they admits defeat), it is tantamount with admiting defeat and it is prove when writing Game report.
+Decision to surrendering Game cannot be appealed.

-2. After Party end Participants are required to give their oponents passwords, that protects Party saves.
+2. After Game end Participants are required to give their oponents passwords, that protects Game saves.

-3. The winner submits a Party report, which should be submitted on the Tournament Website.
-At the request of the interested party, the loser may submit a report to the winner.
+3. The winner submits a Game report, which should be submitted on the Tournament Website.
+At the request of the interested Game, the loser may submit a report to the winner.

 4. If the report is not confirmed within the Match deadline, and no fraud is reported in the report, it is considered confirmed.

 5. Match ends with moment of confirming all reports from its Parties.

-6. Organizers, at the request of both Participants or by their own decision, may end the Party by arbitrarily indicating the winner based on the assessment of the situation in the Match.
+6. Organizers, at the request of both Participants or by their own decision, may end the Game by arbitrarily indicating the winner based on the assessment of the situation in the Match.

 ## 7. Punishments